flatironinstitute/FREYA/DataAnalysis/README.md

 [![Binder](http://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/flatironinstitute/FREYA/master)

-# FREYA
+# FREYA DataAnalysis

-This is a public repository for canine breast cancer analysis.

-There are two main sub-pipelines in this analysis.
-The first, in DataPrep, will process raw data to create expression and mutation calls.
-The second, in notebooks, will take that data (or you can provide your own processed data) and perform a series of analyses, including comparing it to human breast cancer.
-The rest of this description walks through how the analysis side of the pipeline is set up.
+This description walks through how the analysis side of the pipeline is set up.

 The repository is designed to use [`repo2docker`](https://repo2docker.readthedocs.io/en/latest/)